Cinabutts/MaterialUtilities/docs/usage.md

 ## Material Specials menu

-Material Utilities adds some options to the **Material Specials** menu as well (accessible by the small downward pointing arrow to the right of the materials list).\
+Material Utilities Unofficial adds some options to the **Material Specials** menu as well (accessible by the small downward pointing arrow to the right of the materials list).\
 At the bottom of this menu (below **Paste Material**), most of the options from the popup menu (detailed above) is added.
 And at the top two other options are added: